Autopilot (AIOps Module)

 • DNS Server Incorrect

-Checks to see if the DNS server is valid.
-If not, will attempt to find a valid DNS server and configure Netreo to use it.
-If no valid servers can be found, an exception is output to the Autopilot activity log.
+The automatic fix attempts to find a valid DNS server and configure Netreo to use it.
+If no valid servers can be found, an exception is output to the Autopilot Activity Log.

 • NTP Server Incorrect

-Checks to see if the NTP server is valid.
-If not, will attempt to find a valid NTP server and configure Netreo to use it.
-If no valid servers can be found, an exception is output to the Autopilot activity log.
+The automatic fix attempts to find a valid NTP server and configure Netreo to use it.
+If no valid servers can be found, an exception is output to the Autopilot Activity Log.

 • SMTP Mail Delivery Problem